Computer Go: 2007–2014: Monte Carlo tree search

 In 2006 (with an article published in 2007), Rémi Coulom produced a new algorithm he called Monte Carlo tree search.
 In it, a game tree is created as usual of potential futures that branch with every move.
 However, computers "score" a terminal leaf of the tree by repeated random playouts (similar to Monte Carlo strategies for other problems).
 The advantage is that such random playouts can be done very quickly.
-The intuitive objection - that random playouts do not correspond to the actual worth of a position - turned out not to be as fatal to the procedure as expected; the "tree search" side of the algorithm corrected well enough for finding reasonable future game trees to explore.
+The intuitive objection – that random playouts do not correspond to the actual worth of a position – turned out not to be as fatal to the procedure as expected; the "tree search" side of the algorithm corrected well enough for finding reasonable future game trees to explore.
 Programs based on this method such as MoGo and Fuego saw better performance than classic AIs from earlier.
 The best programs could do especially well on the small 9x9 board, which had fewer possibilities to explore.
 In 2009, the first such programs appeared which could reach and hold low dan-level ranks on the KGS Go Server on the 19x19 board.

 In 2010, at the 2010 European Go Congress in Finland, MogoTW played 19x19 Go against Catalin Taranu (5p).
 MogoTW received a seven-stone handicap and won.

 In 2011, Zen reached 5 dan on the server KGS, playing games of 15 seconds per move.
 The account which reached that rank uses a cluster version of Zen running on a 26-core machine.

 In 2012, Zen beat Takemiya Masaki (9p) by 11 points at five stones handicap, followed by a 20-point win at four stones handicap.

 In 2013, Crazy Stone beat Yoshio Ishida (9p) in a 19×19 game at four stones handicap.

 The 2014 Codecentric Go Challenge, a best-of-five match in an even 19x19 game, was played between Crazy Stone and Franz-Jozef Dickhut (6d).
 No stronger player had ever before agreed to play a serious competition against a go program on even terms.
 Franz-Jozef Dickhut won, though Crazy Stone won the first match by 1.5 points.

 2015 onwards: The deep learning era

-In October 2015, Google DeepMind program AlphaGo beat Fan Hui, the European Go champion, five times out of five in tournament conditions.
+AlphaGo, developed by Google DeepMind, was a significant advance in computer strength compared to previous Go programs.
+It used techniques that combined deep learning and Monte Carlo tree search.
+In October 2015, it defeated Fan Hui, the European Go champion, five times out of five in tournament conditions.
 In March 2016, AlphaGo beat Lee Sedol in the first three of five matches.
 This was the first time that a 9-dan master had played a professional game against a computer without handicap.
 Lee won the fourth match, describing his win as "invaluable".
 AlphaGo won the final match two days later.
+With this victory, AlphaGo became the first program to beat a 9 dan human professional in a game without handicaps on a full-sized board.